 If using KiwiSaver to save for retirement, you can’t touch your money until the age you get New Zealand Superannuation (NZ Super) which is currently 65.
-Anyone between 60 and 64 years old when joining can’t touch the money for 5 years.
+Note that KiwiSaver is open to those over 65 to join as well.

 You can choose the KiwiSaver scheme your savings are invested with or let your employer or the government choose one for us.
 KiwiSaver schemes are run by ‘providers’ like banks and investment companies and typically have a number of funds to choose from.